Ways To Give

 There are many ways for donors to give to the Edwardsville Community Foundation.

 • Establishment of Funds

 TYPES OF FUNDS

-A contribution to the Foundation’s General Fund is considered to be a donation without restriction, and grants are made from that fund at the discretion of the Board of Directors.
+A contribution to the Foundation’s Community Impact Fund is considered to be a donation without restriction, and grants for area nonprofits are made from that fund at the discretion of the Board of Directors.

 The invaluable factor in the consideration of opportunities for funding, as in all Foundation decisions, is the collective experience of its Board of Directors.
-When an application is received for a grant from the General Fund, the Board considers:
+When an application is received for a grant from the ECF Community Impact Fund, the Board considers:

 • The integrity of the applicant and the proposed project;